 Author: Ron Graham

 This series of lessons approaches Paul’s letter to the Colossians from the principle of fullness or “allness”.
 Paul applies this principle to most of his statements about Jesus Christ.
 Paul is trying to rescue from the false teachers this great principle: “Christ is all and in all” (Colossians 3:11).
 This principle is sometimes called the all-sufficiency of Christ.
+Touch any title next to an arrow in the list below.

 Outline and Overview of Colossians —An outline and overview of Colossians from the standpoint of the fulness of Christ.
 This outline chart also serves as an index to the series.